tfujisawa/tr2_tutorial/README.md

 Check the raxml outputs.
 We only have 17 gene trees because some outgroup samples are missing from two files.
 For now, we ignore these two loci, but alternative rooting methods can be used for these two loci.

 Now, we are ready to run the tr2.

+The RAxML trees are stored in "sistrurus.all_tree.tre".

 ### Delimitation
 ### Inference with gene trees
 ```
-~/tr2-delimitation-python3/run_tr2.py -t raxml.all.tre
+~/tr2-delimitation-python3/run_tr2.py -t sistrurus.all_tree.tre
 ```
 This command excute a delimitation from gene trees.
 First, it creates a consensus tree using triplec program, then find the best delimitation on the consensus tree.